sdarwin/django_platform/README.md

 * `node['django_platform']['app_repo']['additional_management_commands']`.
 Defaults to `[]`.
-An array of management commands to call when the repo updates, after migration and (possibly) collectstatic.
+An array of management commands to call after the repo updates.
+Commands are executed in order, after migration and (possibly) collectstatic.

 * `node['django_platform']['app_repo']['additional_shell_scripts']`.
 Defaults to `[]`.
-An array of paths to bash scripts, from repo root.
+An array of paths to bash scripts, from repo root, to execute after the repo updates.
 Scripts are executed in order, after all management commands.
 Scripts are executed in a context where the Python environment for the Django app is activated.